multitenancy-project/hc20-verilog/doc/README.md

 `module configuraiton` packets are used to update the table entries inside those different modules in different stages.

+**The meaning of module throughout this note is the self-contained program logic rather than the whole program as we indicate in the paper.**

 ------

 ### **Data Plane Design**